camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 ## Set up

-At Camunda, you can utilize [Modeler](../components/modeler/about.md) to build out BPMN diagrams.
+Begin by building your BPMN diagrams with [Modeler](../components/modeler/about.md).

-Begin building out your process diagrams within [Camunda Cloud](./introduction-to-camunda-cloud.md) using [Cloud Modeler](../components/modeler/about.md).
 To get started, ensure you’ve [created a Camunda Cloud account](./getting-started/create-camunda-cloud-account.md).

 ## Getting started with BPMN